'Keep your head up': Rhinos coach Smith's message to Harry Newman after Challenge Cup loss defeat by Wigan

-Leeds Rhinos coach Rohan Smith's message to Harry Newman after Challenge Cup defeat by Wigan Warriors
+'Keep your head up': Leeds Rhinos boss' message to Harry Newman after Challenge Cup defeat by Wigan Warriors

-Coach Rohan Smith had positive advice for star centre Harry Newman after Leeds Rhinos’ 18-14 Betfred Challenge Cup defeat by Wigan Warriors on Saturday.
+Coach Rohan Smith urged star centre Harry Newman to “keep your head up” after Leeds Rhinos’ 18-14 Betfred Challenge Cup defeat by Wigan Warriors on Saturday.

-Rhinos let slip a 14-0 first half lead, having overturned a similar scoreline in a Super League win at Wigan eight days earlier when Newman scored two long-range interception tries.
+Rhinos let slip a 14-0 first half lead, having overturned a similar scoreline in a Super League win at Wigan eight days earlier when Newman ran in two long-range interception tries.

-Wigan scored four tries to two in the Cup sixth round rematch, but missed goal kicks kept Rhinos in it and they could have snatched a dramatic win in the final moment.
+Wigan scored four tries to two in the Cup sixth round rematch, but missed goal kicks kept Rhinos in it and they could have snatched a dramatic win in the final moments.

 Newman - who had scored Leeds’ second touchdown - made a break, with Richie Myler in support, but opted not to pass and was tackled by full-back Bevan French.